Definition

 If you have any doubts, go to the CAPA website and look at the images from the past two years in this category, or we can ask the director of competitions at CAPA, but only well in advance of the deadlines.

-Like “Monochrome” and “Nature”, CAPA has attempted to avoid the pitfalls of judging wildly dissimilar genres like “abstract” photos against “altered reality” (for example) by creating four “themes” under which you must enter your work in this contest.
-In entering a photo one must select one of: “Abstract”, “Altered Reality”, “Creative” and “Smartphone/tablet”.
+Like “Monochrome” and “Nature”, CAPA has attempted to avoid the pitfalls of judging wildly dissimilar genres like “abstract” photos against “altered reality” (for example) by creating “themes” under which you must enter your work in this contest.
+In entering a photo one must select one of: “Abstract”, “Altered Reality”, or “Creative”.

-The four themes are defined by CAPA for this competition as follows:
+The three themes are defined by CAPA for this competition as follows:

-Creative: an image that was specifically created using props or amplification of elements not normally viewed by the human eye such as dramatically lit subjects, long exposures, water and oil, water drops, light painting and low-key images created in-camera or after capture.
+Creative: an image that was specifically created using props or amplification of elements not normally viewed by the human eye such as dramatically lit subjects, long exposures, multiple exposures, water and oil, water drops, light painting, photo mosaics, photo montages, burning steel wool, and x-ray images.

 Editing